Collection of Studies on Sandy Lake, Bedford

 2015, August, The Off-site Parkland Dedication Request contains a Conceptual Map for acquiring 160 acres of watershed west of Marsh Lake and the city’s rationale for acquiring watershed west of Sandy and Marsh Lakes. http://legacycontent.halifax.ca/council/agendasc/documents/150804ca1114.pdf

-2016, Bedford Land Use Bylaw – 1983, 5 acres on public road is an ongoing bylaw.
-Also, archaeological sites identified on lands west of Sandy Lake, Jack Lake, tributaries, and Sackville River.
+2016, Bedford Land Use Bylaw – Archaeological sites identified on lands west of Sandy Lake, Jack Lake, tributaries, and Sackville River.
+Also includes 1983 5-acres on public road ongoing bylaw.

 2019, Sandy Lake-Sackville River area’s old growth Ash trees are to be included in a new undergraduate honours study on Ash tree vulnerability in the urban forest.